Black Diamond FreeWire Quickdraw Review

 This quickdraw is not lightweight, but a rack of twelve of them is only a few ounces heavier than the Petzl Spirit Express.
 If you are mostly sport climbing in areas with short approaches, then this should not be a major issue.

-For times when you need to shave as much weight off your harness as possible, such as when alpine climbing or moving light and fast on big walls, the Black Diamond Oz Quickdraw, our Top Pick for Lightweight, weighs only 2.2 ounces per draw.
+For times when you need to shave as much weight off your harness as possible, such as when alpine climbing or moving light and fast on big walls, the Black Diamond Oz Quickdraw, our Top Pick for Traditional Climbing, weighs only 2.3 ounces per draw.

 Ease of Handling